ozyinc/website/content/blog/C3Conf.md

 I presented a quick demonstration of using `.http` files as an alternative to HTTP tools like Postman.

 The presentation was well received and after the talk, I was amazed by how many people were complimenting the talk.
-I have also been approached by [Josh Goldberg](https://www.linkedin.com/in/joshuakgoldbergcodes) (TODO: validate link) who was also there as a surprise guest sneak-peaking his talk to the audience, and he has suggested that the extensions could be further improved by integrations to Typescript and OpenAPI.
+I have also been approached by [Josh Goldberg](https://www.linkedin.com/in/joshuakgoldbergcodes) who was also there as a surprise guest sneak-peaking his talk to the audience, and he has suggested that the extensions could be further improved by integrations to Typescript and OpenAPI.
 I was excited to talk with many other speakers at the meetup and engage with listeners from a speaker's perspective.

 Overall I think it was a lovely start.